biodiversity-specimen-data/specimen-data-use-case/README.md

 ## iDigBio API User Group (R-based)

 This repository supports the products of the [iDigBio API User Group (R-based)](https://www.idigbio.org/wiki/index.php/IDigBio_Working_Groups#API_User_Group_.28R-based.29), which focuses on using tools such as the iDigBio API (Application Programming Interface) to work with biodiversity occurrence data in R for the purposes of both collections management, e.g. to review specimen data quality issues, and downstream research, e.g. to facilitate reproducible and reusable methods.

 ### Join us!

 Community members of all backgrounds (collections staff, researchers, IT, etc.) and levels of programming experience (including R novice) are encouraged to use this working group as a place to discover and discuss API data access, issues, and solutions, as well as to build a dispersed network of API power users.
 The working group will maintain relevant code for reuse here in this GitHub repository.
-If you would like to know more about the working group, please attend one of our informal ["drop-in hours" webinars](https://www.idigbio.org/content/open-office-hours-hosted-api-user-group-r-based).
+If you would like to know more about the working group, please attend one of our informal, drop-in ["office hours"](https://www.idigbio.org/content/open-office-hours-hosted-api-user-group-r-based) (see below).

-### Drop-in hours
+### Drop-in office hours

-Check-out our ["drop-in hours"](https://www.idigbio.org/content/open-office-hours-hosted-api-user-group-r-based).
-At the beginning of each session we will host a 5-10 minute demo, followed by an open agenda.
-If you know you have a question or topic that you'd like to focus on, feel free to sign up ahead of time on this [google doc](bit.ly/2wypVsY) to ensure that it is addressed in a particular session.
+At the beginning of each [office hour session](https://www.idigbio.org/content/open-office-hours-hosted-api-user-group-r-based) we host a 5-10 minute demo, followed by an open agenda.
+If you know you have a question or topic that you'd like to focus on, feel free to sign up ahead of time on this [google doc](https://bit.ly/2wypVsY) to ensure that it is addressed in a particular session.
 Participants are welcome to drop by for only part of the hour.

+### Sources for specimen data

+Interested in where you can find biodiversity specimen data?
+We complied a table of [biodiversity data aggregators here](https://biodiversity-specimen-data.github.io/specimen-data-use-case/AggregatorsTable)!

 ## How to use this repository